Healthdirect Free Australian health advice you can count on.

 Your doctor might prescribe another type of antidepressant medicine or suggest that you try psychological therapy, such as cognitive behaviour therapy (CBT).

 There might be other approaches that can help, such as getting regular exercise and looking for pleasurable things to do each day.
-You can undertake CBT and other treatments in combination with antidepressant medicine or alone.
+You can undertake CBT and other psychological treatments in combination with antidepressant medicine.

 Asking about your treatment or medication is important to help you understand your options.
 Read our guide to important questions to ask your pharmacist or doctor before taking a medicine.